lcarbonaro/flask-api-sqlalchemy-restful/README-NEXT.md

 4. `api.add_resource(MyResourceClass, '/resource')`

-5. move the route logic into `get` , `post` methods of each resource class
+5. move the various routes logic into `get` , `post` methods of each resource class